Fast-track your degree using prior learning

 Admission requirements

-To gain entry to the Master of Creative Writing, applicants must have:
+To gain entry to the online Master of Creative Writing, applicants must have:

 - A bachelor’s degree in any discipline; or

-- Equivalent prior learning, including at least five years of relevant professional experience or students must submit a piece of published work.
+- Equivalent prior learning, including at least five years of relevant professional experience; or

 Remain flexible while you pursue your postgraduate degree with our gateway qualifications.
 If you need to exit early, you could still receive a Graduate Certificate of Creative Writing after completing your first three units.